knivier/WizViz/README.md

-# SpartaX
+# OpenCV
-SpartaX is a computer vision-based fighting game inspired by Mortal Kombat and Pokemon.
+OpenCV (formerly SpartaX) is a computer vision-based fighting game inspired by Mortal Kombat and Pokemon.
 Players use gestures detected via a camera to control in-game actions such as healing, resting, and attacking!

 ## Installation & Setup
 To run SpartaX on your local machine, follow these steps: